Policy for credit card at Aarhus University

 • Settling credit card transactions

-Settlement in the university’s travel and expense claim system may be carried out by cardholders themselves from a computer with Internet access or by a secretary.
+Settlements in the university's travel settlement system can be made by the cardholder him/herself from a PC with internet access or by a secretary.

-The travel expense report is handled and approved in accordance with the standard procedure.
+The travel settlement is managed and approved in accordance with the usual procedure.

 • Cancelling credit cards